 Omurice can be considered as a relatively simple dish, but it is more than meets the eye.
-This dish is quite popular in long-established western food specialized restaurants and cafes (especially in maid cafe) and can have different variations of sauces aside from the traditional ketchup.
+This dish is quite popular in long-established western food specialized restaurants and cafes, and can have different variations of sauces aside from the traditional ketchup.

 Most restaurants have their own unique style in preparing omurice.
 However, almost all of them prefer their omelette to be fluffy and rich in taste.
 The fried rice along with bits and pieces of meat are masterfully prepared and stuffed inside the omelette to create a delicious and filling meal.